NDLEA intercepts ephedrine, skunk, laughing gas consignments at Lagos airport – The Sun Nigeria

-Interestingly, some of them were promptly arrested, their mansions raided and their luxury vehicles seized by the agency.

-A statement by the Director of Media and Advocacy, Femi Babafemi said through credible intelligence, NDLEA operatives on Friday August 25 intercepted a notorious drug trafficker, Suleiman Babatunde Oba who is a member of a cartel distributing Cocaine, Heroin, Methamphetamine and Ephedrine between Nigeria, Brazil, Ghana, South Africa, Mozambique, and Europe.
+NDLEA National Headquarters Abuja, Mr. Femi Babafemi, noted that,” through credible intelligence, NDLEA operatives on Friday 25th August, intercepted a notorious drug trafficker, Suleiman Babatunde Oba, who is a member of a cartel distributing Cocaine, Heroin, Methamphetamine and Ephedrine between Nigeria, Brazil, Ghana, South Africa, Mozambique, and Europe.

 by a freight agent, Oyekola Gbenga Akeem for a fee of Two Million Naira (N2, 000, 000) was also frustrated by operatives who seized the cargo and arrested the suspect.